Willtl/heurisko/README.md

 # Heurisko - C++ open-source parallel framework for continuous and combinatorial optimization with metaheuristics
-The project uses qmake, which, similarly to cmake, is responsible for generating platform-dependent makefiles.
-However, the project can be easily adapted to other control the software compilation process like cmake, and other IDEs.
-Note that Qt library <b>is not</b> a dependency.

 ## Linux usage
 Install dependencies.
 Here I assume you have `gcc, openmp,